Bloodpack/proxmox_nag_removal/README.md

 # No subscription popup remover for Proxmox VE

+# This works only on versions below 8.4.1

 This script is designed to automate the process of modifying a specific file (`proxmoxlib.js`) in the Proxmox system and restarting the Proxmox Proxy service (`pveproxy`).
 It is intended for use in **homelab** environments only.

 > [!CAUTION]